 Legally speaking, the Bureau of Alcohol, Tobacco, Firearms and Explosives (BAFTE, often referred to as the ATF) has some very specific definitions for what constitutes different categories of firearms.
 These guns are given certain protections and privileges due to their collectable nature.
+Many old guns that are considered antique firearms may or may not have a serial number.

 So, if your gun is over 50 years old, congratulations!
 You officially own a C&R firearm.
 For more information on what the ATF considers a Curio & Relic and the privileges extended to them, you may read the section on the ATF’s webpage.